ShreyaShinde25/Interactive-Call-graph-using-D3.js/README.md

 - The following keys are currently supported:
   - **methodSize**: the size of the method in bytecode
+  - **cpu**: the cpu util % of the method (WIP)

 ### Execution Paths
 - Each execution path should be stored in the following **nested/recursive** structure
 ```
 {
   "id": string,
+  "callSite": string,
   "children":
   [
     {
       "id": string,
+      "callSite": string,
       "children":
       [
         {
           "id": string,
+          "callSite": string,
           "children":
           [
             ...